ninabarzh/broomstick/content/posts/psyops.md

 description: "Demystifying psychological operations: their history, methods, psychology, and ethics.
 With a practical, non-authority-reliant guide for citizens to resist modern influence campaigns."
 ---

-Psychological operations—PSYOPs—are often painted as shadowy mind-control tools wielded by a secret cabal.
+Psychological operations, PSYOPs, are often painted as shadowy mind-control tools wielded by a secret cabal.
 Reality is less cinematic but far more interesting.
 PSYOPs are deliberate efforts to influence the beliefs, emotions, or behaviours of target audiences.
-They are planned, measurable, and bureaucratically codified—but that doesn’t make them benign, nor do they naturally uphold transparency or democratic norms.
+They are planned, measurable, and bureaucratically codified, but that doesn’t make them benign, nor do they naturally uphold transparency or democratic norms.

 The US Department of Defense defines PSYOPs as operations “[to convey selected information and indicators to foreign